iximiuz/labs-content-samples/sample-tutorial/index.md

   - kind: ide            # enable the online IDE (code-server)
   - kind: kexp           # enable the Kubernetes Visualizer (kexp)

-  - machine: dev-machine # 'dev-machine' is a hostname in this case, implies 'kind: terminal'
+  - machine: dev-machine # 'dev-machine' and 'cplane-01' are hostnames
-  - machine: cplane-01
+  - machine: cplane-01   # 'kind: terminal' is implied

   - kind: http-port      # expose a web app listening on machine's port as an iframe tab
     name: Nginx          # user-defined name of the tab